-The Oregon Liquor Control Commission (OLCC) supports businesses, public safety and community livability through education and the enforcement of liquor and marijuana laws.
+The Oregon Liquor and Cannabis Commission (OLCC) supports businesses, public safety and community livability through education and the enforcement of liquor and marijuana laws.
 OLCC places emphasis on addressing alcohol and marijuana sales to minors and visibly intoxicated people.

 OLCC was created in 1933 by a special legislative session after national prohibition ended.
 The agency advocates responsible alcohol consumption by managing and distributing distilled spirits, licensing and regulating businesses that sell and serve alcohol and training and issuing permits for alcohol servers.
 In 2014, the agency took on added responsibilities of licensing, regulating and tracking Oregon’s new recreational marijuana industry, as well as issuing marijuana worker permits.
 The OLCC is also responsible for administrating Oregon’s Bottle Bill.

 Six citizen commissioners set policy for the OLCC.
 The agency also relies on advisory committees, government officials and citizens to guide its decision-making.
 The agency employs 328 people and is headquartered in Portland, with four regional and numerous satellite offices throughout the state.

 Mailing Address: 9079 SE McLoughlin Blvd., Portland 97222-7355

 Telephone: 503-872-5000; Toll-free: 1-800-452-6522

 Records, Publications and General Information